Kei Truck & Kei Car Laws in Nebraska (2026)

-Yes, but with significant restrictions.
-Nebraska allows kei trucks on public roads, but only on roads where the speed limit is 35 mph or lower.
-This means popular models like the Suzuki Carry, Honda Acty, Daihatsu Hijet, and Mitsubishi Minicab are legal for local street use but prohibited from highways, expressways, and interstates.
+Yes, with some restrictions.
+Nebraska allows kei trucks on most public roads.
+Under Nebraska Revised Statute 60-6,379, minitrucks are prohibited from interstates, expressways, and freeways but permitted on all other public roads with no speed limit restriction.
+This means popular models like the Suzuki Carry, Honda Acty, Daihatsu Hijet, and Mitsubishi Minicab can be driven on city streets, county roads, and state highways.

 Vehicles 25 years or older benefit from the federal NHTSA 25-year import rule, which exempts them from Federal Motor Vehicle Safety Standards (FMVSS) and simplifies the importation process.
 For more details, check our complete guide to importing a kei truck from Japan.